 When things get a little, um… shriveled… over here, there’s really only one thing to do with them.

 I’ve gotten a little overzealous with my jalapeño consumption.
 They’ve been thrown into eggs, salads, eaten with hummus, plain, it’s a little out of control.
 There are a few things that are worth purchasing in bulk in our house, and I added jalapeños to the mix when I picked up two containers last week.
-I didn’t eat them all.
-Instead of feeling like a waster, I knew there was something else I could do to make use of them before it was too late.
-So, I blended them up with some of my favorite raw cracker ingredients,
+I didn’t eat them all before they started to shrivel.
+I knew there was something else I could do to make use of them before they went to waste, so I blended them up with some of my favorite raw cracker ingredients,

 and a new snack was born.